RadaeePDF-Jugaad/RadaeePDF-Cordova/README.md

 ## Compatibility

-We do not yet support cordova-android 7.0.0, latest supported version is 6.4.0.
+We now support Cordova 6,7,8 and 9 for both Android and iOS platforms.
 To be able to try the latest changes and improvements, please check the beta version https://github.com/gearit/RadaeePDF-Cordova/tree/beta

 ## The JavaScript Interfaces